abhishekar004/DSA-Java-prep/Strings/README.md

 | Reverse string / array in-place | Two Pointers (swap from ends) |
 | Check palindrome, ignore special chars | Two Pointers + skip invalid |
 | Last word / trailing spaces | Traverse from end |

 ---

+pattern tip for find the index of first occurance

+🧠 Pattern Tip

+👉 When matching substring:

+Only check indices where full pattern can fit
+👉 i ≤ n - m is critical rule

+⚙️ Approach (Short)
+Loop till n - m
+Match characters one by one
+Return index if full match

+---